GraphStory/neo4j-ios/README.md

 }
 ```

-So finding the node with id 42 is easy, but there is a little routine work in handling that there could be an error with connecting to the database, or there might not be a node with id 42.
+So, finding the node with id 42 is easy, but there is a little routine work in handling that there could be an error with connecting to the database, or there might not be a node with id 42.

 Living dangerously and ignoring both error scenarios would look like this: